aergoio/wrapped-aergo/README.md

 Wrap the native tokens and send the WAERGO to a destination address.

-Call the function `wrap_to` on the contract, sending the aergo tokens that should be wrapped.
+Call the `wrap_to` function, sending the aergo tokens that should be wrapped.

 ```lua
 contract.call.value(amount)(waergo, "wrap_to", address)